Chiara-Meisch/Chiara-Meisch.github.io/README.md

 <p> Index.html is the main file for my website <p>
- <p>Scotland.html is a subwebsite created for one of my travel blog entries about Scotland <p>
+ <p>Scotland.html is a subwebsite created for one of my travel blog entries about Scotland. <p>
+<p> Faroes.html is a subwebsite created for one of my travel blog entries about the Faroe Islands.</p>